Bonjour (software)

 Bonjour is Apple's implementation of zero-configuration networking (zeroconf), a group of technologies that includes service discovery, address assignment, and hostname resolution.
 Bonjour locates devices such as printers, other computers, and the services that those devices offer on a local network using multicast Domain Name System (mDNS) service records.

 The software comes built-in with Apple's macOS and iOS operating systems.
 Bonjour can also be installed onto computers running Microsoft Windows.
 Bonjour components may also be included within other software such as iTunes and Safari.

-After its introduction in 2002 with Mac OS X 10.2 as Rendezvous, the software was renamed in 2005 to Bonjour following an out-of-court trademark dispute settlement.
+It was originally introduced in 2002 with Mac OS X 10.2 with the name Rendezvous.
+It was renamed in 2005 to Bonjour following an out-of-court trademark dispute settlement.

 Overview

 Bonjour provides a general method to discover services on a local area network.
-The software is widely used throughout macOS, and allows users to set up a network without any configuration.
+The software is widely used throughout macOS and allows users to set up a network without any configuration.
 As of 2010 it is used to find printers and file-sharing servers.